Followers

 War in the Shadows

 Students of insurgencies have long understood the need to deprive the insurgents of external support.
-In the course of history, few insurgencies or rebellions have succeeded without outside help, which could take the form of moral support, funding, training, weapons, equipment, supplies, political support, and military forces.
+Throughout history, few insurgencies or rebellions have succeeded without external assistance, which can take various forms, including moral support, funding, training, weapons, equipment, supplies, political backing, and military support.

-Early on in the insurgency that would explode into rebellion after Lexington and Concord, the Americans established a means to maintain dialogue and coordination among the colonies and later states.
-It soon became clear America would need to reach across the Atlantic as well.
-Winning over Americans were just one piece of the complex struggle now underway.
-Tapping support in Britain, building alliances with sympathetic countrymen, would also be an important component in gaining recognition for the new nation.
-And the European powers would also provide a fertile ground for support, if properly “tilled.”
+Early in the insurgency that would erupt into rebellion after Lexington and Concord, the Americans set up a way to maintain dialogue and coordination among the colonies and later states.
+It quickly became evident that America would need to reach across the Atlantic as well.
+Winning over Americans was just one part of the complex struggle now underway.
+Securing support in Britain and building alliances with sympathetic countrymen would also be crucial for gaining recognition for the new nation.
+Additionally, the European powers would provide fertile ground for support if properly “tilled.”

 Burning of Revenue Cutter, Gaspee at